kparc/kcc/README.md

 The word `atom` is a synonym for `scalar value`, or simply `scalar`.
 Every language has them, and in k they are as useful as elsewhere.
 But k belongs to a family of *vector languages*, which means its fundamental type is an ordered set of atoms or other ordered sets.

-In k parlance, terms "array", "list" and "vector" are often used interchangeably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.
+In k parlance, terms `array`, `list` and `vector` are often used interchangeably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.

 ```q
  x:(0;1;2;3;4)    /one way of declaring an integer vector